sumaiya-tasnim-18/Capstone-Projects/README.md

 # Capstone-Projects
-# 🗂️Data Analysis Essentials using Google Colab Masterclass💸
+# 🗂️1.
+Data Analysis Essentials using Google Colab Masterclass💸
 This file represents my **Sales Data Capstone Project**, completed as part of the **“Data Analysis Essentials using Google Colab Master Class”** offered by **Excelerate** website(USA) under **"Rochester Institute of Technology"** University.
 The project focuses on applying end-to-end data analytics techniques to uncover key business insights and revenue patterns.

 # 📊 Project Overview